xzhou/practical_crypto_book/README.md

 This book is try to give a very practical, hands-on guildlins for software developers to correctly write crypto related code.
+We try to give sample code so the developer can refer to them and use them in their own projects.